-Sterling College is an accredited, 4-year, liberal-arts college, offering undergraduate
+Sterling College is an accredited, 4-year, liberal-arts college, offering undergraduate and graduate education from a Christian perspective.

-Accredited by The Higher Learning Commission (1-800-621-7440) www.hlcommission.org, and by the Kansas State Board of Education, 300 SW Tenth, Topeka, KS 66612.
+Accredited by The Higher Learning Commission (1-800-621-7440) www.hlcommission.org; and by the Kansas State Board of Education, 300 SW Tenth, Topeka, KS 66612.

 For full listing of accreditations see page 13.